 Once you get a system in place, creating quality content can be a revenue generator.
 But getting the process started takes time, effort, and money.
 Hiring a professional or creating an in-house team dedicated to content production can be costly.

-Section summary: Content marketing is a long-term strategy that requires talent, commitment, consistency, and resources to get results.
+Summary: Content marketing is a long-term strategy that requires talent, commitment, consistency, and resources to get results.
 It can be difficult to measure the ROI and requires a significant amount of quality content to be created on a regular basis.

 How content marketing generates leads